threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threefold/tfgrid_workloads/docs/reservation.md

 low level workloads to be provisioned.
 After the reservation is created, this field is immutable.
 - json: A representation of the `data` object, in json form.
 It is directly derived from the `data` field.
 As such, it is also immutable.
+This is the actual input for the signature algorithm.

 Next to the reservation data, there is also a reservation state.
 These fields describe the current state of the reservation, as well as the signatures provided by authorized threebots